JBoggsy/Quotes/README.md

 > "All correct reasoning is a grand system of tautologies, but only God can make direct use of that fact."

     Herbert A. Simon

+---

+> "Anxiety is a lie and fear is a curse."

+    Menzel Washington